 How to Decide.

 Ultimately, every organization wants to achieve a competitive edge via strategy, quality, cost-effectiveness, and speed.
 Modern cloud solutions often require custom software application development for good reason.
 But DevIQ + AWS Amplify has been a right fit for some of our mid-size business customers and startup projects – especially with smart optimization strategies.
-When technology and business requirements line up with Amplify’s capabilities, we’ve found it to be a high-performing, fast, and economical solution for market-ready applications.
+When technology and business requirements align with Amplify’s capabilities, we’ve found it to be a high-performing, fast, and economical solution for market-ready applications.